📬 Daily Brief: Russia’s new offensive

 An escaped wallaby didn’t go far from its zoo.
 Honey Bunch was found hanging out in bushes outside its exhibit, wondering what the fuss was about.

 Our best wishes for a productive day.
 Send any news, comments, gorilla apps, and birthday cards signed by everyone in the office to hi@qz.com.
 Get the most out of Quartz by downloading our iOS app and becoming a member.
-Today’s Daily Brief was brought to you by Camille Squires, Manavi Kapur, Tiffany Ap, Susan Howson, Amanda Shendruk, Alex Ossola, and Cassie Werber.
+Today’s Daily Brief was brought to you by Camille Squires, Manavi Kapur, Tiffany Ap, and Susan Howson.

 More from Quartz Daily BriefView more